PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-12 07:28:00
+Last updated: 2024-04-12 07:28:34
-Random Quote: The greatest fools are ofttimes more clever than the men who laugh at them.  -  Tywin Lannister
+Random Quote: Ted: "What do you say?"Robin: "Yes!
+No!
+I don't know..."Ted: "Those are the three options." - Ted Mosby